moby/moby/docs/reference/api/docker_remote_api_v1.21.md

 -   **Cpuset** - Deprecated please don't use.
 Use `CpusetCpus` instead.
 -   **CpusetCpus** - String value containing the `cgroups CpusetCpus` to use.
 -   **CpusetMems** - Memory nodes (MEMs) in which to allow execution (0-3, 0,1).
 Only effective on NUMA systems.
+-   **PidsLimit** - An integer value to set the maximum number of tasks in container.
 -   **BlkioWeight** - Block IO weight (relative weight) accepts a weight value between 10 and 1000.
 -   **MemorySwappiness** - Tune a container's memory swappiness behavior.
 Accepts an integer between 0 and 100.
 -   **OomKillDisable** - Boolean value, whether to disable OOM Killer for the container or not.